 - (a) Duty of Appellant.
 In addition to an appellant's duties under Fed.
 R. App.
 P. 11(a), it is an appellant's responsibility to see that the record, as certified, is complete. - (b) Transmission of the Record.
-In counseled appeals, the district court will transmit to the circuit clerk electronically a copy of the notice of appeal, the order(s) being appealed, and a certified copy of the district court docket report in lieu of transmitting the entire record.
-Papers and exhibits which are not electronically available will also be transmitted to the circuit clerk.
-In pro se cases, the entire record will be transmitted to the circuit clerk.
+The district court will not transmit the full record except upon request of the circuit clerk.
+Rather, the district court will transmit to the circuit clerk electronically a copy of the notice of appeal, the order(s) being appealed, and a certified copy of the district court docket report in lieu of transmitting the entire record.
+Sealed documents will not be included in this abbreviated electronic record.
+Rather, any sealed documents or sealed docket reports/entries will be transmitted to the circuit clerk in hard copy whether or not electronically available.
+In addition, any papers and exhibits which are not electronically available will also be transmitted to the circuit clerk.
+The entire electronic district court record is available to the court of appeals whether or not individual documents are transmitted as part of the abbreviated electronic record or later supplemented.